 1. Make a Decision and Act

-No matter what our options are in any given situation, we should always decide to do something.
-We should never choose to do nothing.
+No matter what our options are in any given situation, always decide to do something.
+Never choose to do nothing.
 I found this out the hard way.
-When I was 29, my business collapsed I was shocked.
-I was going broke.
-I felt I couldn’t make a proper decision and therefore I did nothing about my problems.
-I ran away from my responsibilities by going into denial about the fact I was broke.
+At 29, my business collapsed.
+Shocked, that I was going broke.
+Feeling that I couldn’t make a proper decision, therefore, I did nothing about my problems.
+Running away from my responsibilities by going into denial about the fact I was broke.
 I put my head in the sand.

 Following my suicide attempt, I realised that inactivity and feeling sorry for myself was not the way to go.
 I went to the bank and negotiated a plan.
 Everyone cooperated and helped me rebuild my business because I had taken action and was honest about my situation.

 When we are without focus, we feel we do not influence our future.
 If we have a huge goal or dream that we want to achieve, we can start moving towards that goal by deciding to take even a small action.
 By making a statement of intent for ourselves and to others.
 Each step we take brings us closer to our goals, but we must decide to take that initial step.

 “It must be borne in mind that the tragedy of life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goals to reach.”

 To start any journey, we need a destination.
 I have a system for all my own goals.
 Whenever I set myself a goal, I write it down.
 Committing it to paper, and in this way, I commit myself to make it happen.